-L Aeq, 15min = rating background noise level + 5 dB where: L Aeq, 15min represents the equivalent continuous (energy average) A-weighted sound pressure level of the source over 15 minutes. and Rating background represents the background level to be used for assessment noise level purposes, as determined by the method outlined in Fact Sheets A and B.
+L {Aeq, 15min} = rating background noise level + 5 dB where: L {Aeq, 15min} and represents the equivalent continuous (energy average) A-weighted sound pressure level of the source over 15 minutes.
+Rating background noise level represents the background level to be used for assessment purposes, as determined by the method outlined in Fact Sheets A and B.